-The primary purpose of the Assessing Division is to estimate the fair market value, or “true cash value,” of all real and personal property located within the City of Flint.
-In order to estimate the market value, we use two years of sales, market data and collects information about properties.
-The State of Michigan Constitution and Statue require that, notwithstanding, any other provision of law, the assessed values placed upon the assessment roll shall be at 50% of true cash value.
+The primary purpose of the Assessments Division is to estimate the fair market value, or “true cash value,” of all real and personal property located within the city of Flint.
+To estimate the market value, we use two years of sales and market data and collect information about properties.
+The State of Michigan Constitution and Statute require that, notwithstanding any other provision of law, the assessed values placed upon the assessment roll shall be at 50% of true cash value.

-The Assessing Division is responsible for keeping records on all properties, including land and buildings.
-We are also responsible for property transfer affidavits, principal residence exemptions, land splits and combinations.
+The Assessments Division is responsible for keeping records on all properties, including land and buildings.
+We are also responsible for property transfer affidavits, principal residence exemptions, land splits, and combinations.

 What happens to taxable value when a property transfers ownership?

 (If you recently purchased your home, you want to read this!)

 In the year following the purchase of a property, the Taxable Value becomes equal to the Assessed Value.
 This is commonly referred to as “uncapping.”
 In the second year after a property is purchased, the Taxable Value is again capped, and may only increase by the Inflation Rate Multiplier (IRM) or 5%, whichever is lesser of the two, provided there is no new construction or losses.
 In Michigan, taxes are based on Taxable Value.
 Taxable Value can never be greater than the Assessed Value.

 When a property transfers ownership, the taxable value uncaps to the current assessed value.
 For an example:

 2023 Assessed Value 65,000